 The Crystal Esprit is not a Cruise Ship, it’s a Cruise Yacht.
-The smallest and most luxurious of all in the Crystal Cruises fleet.
+Actually, it’s the smallest and most luxurious in the Crystal Cruises fleet.
 For our first ever cruise, we decided to do it in style.

 As a first time ‘cruiser’ (is that a word?) we weren’t sure what to expect.
 Would there be a hot shower, would we have space to stretch out?
 Would we enjoy it?
 The answer was yes to all three and much much more.

 Let me take you on a personal tour of the Crystal Espirit.
 Feel free to leave a comment below if you have any questions or tell me about other Cruise ships I need to try!

 The public space on the Espirit is split across four decks.

 - Seabreeze Deck

 - Horizon Deck

 The lowest, Seabreeze Deck hosts the reception, small pantry, laundry and compass room – a small board room like space which I guess can be used for private dining.
 Suites 201 – 222 stretch to the fore.
 The Submersible sits outside on the aft deck.

 The Horizon Deck is mainly guest suites (302 – 318), with a small doctor’s surgery and spa aft.
 Behind this was an elegant casino on, but it wasn’t open during our cruise.

 On Crystal Deck you will find the Patio Cafe aft, Yacht Club in the centre of the yacht and the Cove at the fore.